 Mental health crisis response services

 Adult Mental Health Crisis Response Services assist a person who is experiencing a mental health crisis to cope with that crisis and stay in their own home and community.
-A mental health crisis responder assesses the crisis, assists the recipient in coping with the crisis, and follows up with the person to assure that he or she receives longer term support and services, if needed, in order to remain at home.
+A mental health crisis responder assesses the crisis, assists the recipient in coping with the crisis, and follows up with the person to assure that they receive longer term support and services, if needed, in order to remain at home.

 At times the person needs services in a safer setting.
 If this is the case, the Responder assists the individual to arrange for hospitalization or a stay in a crisis stabilization bed.
 Every county in the state has an emergency mental health telephone number.
 In addition, most counties provide one or more of the following: Mobile Crisis Response Services: One or two trained crisis responders who will come to your home or a meeting place that you designate to help you cope, Residential Crisis Service: Services in a facility where you can stay for a few days until the crisis is under control, and/or Crisis Stabilization service: Services following either Mobile Crisis Response or Residential Crisis Response that help you connect with other service providers and bolster your skills in order to avoid future crises.